xMicky24GIT/pyhypixel/DOCUMENTATION.md

 ### player.get_raw_player()

-Returns a raw json containing all the informations about the player.
+Returns a raw json containing all the information about the player.
 New in version 1.1.0

+### player.get_rank()

+Returns the player rank.
+New in version 1.2.0

+### player.get_karma()

+Returns the player karma.
+New in version 1.2.0

+### player.get_version()

+Returns the last version the player logged in to the sever.
+New in version 1.2.0

 ---